Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Expert A – Rob Walling

-Supports creating evergreen educational resources.
+Supports creating evergreen educational resources that continue generating value over time.

 ### Expert B – Varun Mayya

-Frequently discusses emerging AI trends and new technologies.
+Frequently discusses emerging AI trends and rapidly changing technologies.

 ### Trade-offs

-Evergreen:
+#### Evergreen Content

+**Pros**

 - Long lifespan
-- Compounds over time
+- Compounding traffic
-- Stable traffic
+- Stable long-term value

-Trending:
+**Cons**

+- Slower initial growth

+#### Trending Content

+**Pros**

 - Faster growth
 - Higher short-term visibility
 - Demonstrates market awareness

+**Cons**

+- Short lifespan
+- Requires continuous production

 ### My Recommendation

-Approximately 80% of content should be evergreen educational material, while 20% can cover significant industry developments that directly affect the target audience.
+Approximately 80% of content should be evergreen educational material, while 20% can cover meaningful industry developments relevant to the target audience.

+### Decision Rationale

+This balance combines the stability of evergreen content with the visibility benefits of timely industry discussions.

+### When I Would Change My Recommendation

+If the company operates in a rapidly evolving market such as AI infrastructure or developer tooling, I would increase the proportion of trend-focused content while maintaining a strong evergreen foundation.

 ---